 – JESPER lecture.
 Every year the JESPER committee with the congress president select an interesting topic and speaker to give a one hour talk at the annual meeting interesting for the younger members of the society.

 – JESPER Run for Fun.
 A 5-kilometre run is organized every year at the annual meeting in a beautiful place of the congress city for those who want to do an early exercise before the lectures.

-We are working to offer JESPER members a list of European Hospitals where they can continue their paediatric radiology subspecialty training.
+We are working to offer ESPR resident members a list of European hospitals where they can continue their paediatric radiology subspecialty training.

 If you know an appropraite training center, please fill in the form here.